 A study of letter forms and page design.
 Students explore typography through both historical methods and contemporary techniques.
 Focus will be on developing sensitivity to type and discovering the creative possibilities of typographic design.
-Prerequisite: ART 131 or ART 132 or ART 145 or ART 235 or by permission.
+Prior completion of ART 132 is recommended.